ChaunceyKiwi/image-matting/readme.md

 ### 3. Install Suiteparse
 1. Download `SuiteSparse` from http://faculty.cse.tamu.edu/davis/suitesparse.html and unzip it to `/imageMatting/code`.

-2. Build the library using the following commands.
+2. Build the library using the following commands (this step can take quite a while).
 ~~~
 cd imageMatting/code/SuiteSparse;
 make library;